 To become an excellent day trader, you need to be on top of both the technicals and fundamentals of each stock you are trading.

-The best places to find charts for technical analysis are on charting websites such as TradingView, Investors Business Daily and Nasdaq.
+The best places to find charts for technical analysis are on charting websites such as TradingView, Investors Business Daily, and Nasdaq.

 The best places to find data for fundamental analysis and macroeconomic updates include news sites such as CNBC, The Financial Times, and Investors Business Daily.

-Twitter accounts such as Watcher.Guru, unusual whales, and Market Watch are also very helpful.
+Twitter accounts such as Watcher.Guru, Unusual Whales, and Market Watch are also very helpful.

 Finally, email newsletters such as the daily one by Stocktwits are simply excellent.